-Before proceeding towards learning the practical usage, it’s important that you are theoretically clear about the new packaging system.
+Before proceeding towards learning the practical usage, it’s important that you are theoretically clear about the Snap packaging system.

-In layman’s terms, we can say that this new packaging system is aimed at making package installation and maintenance easier.
+The aim of this packaging system is to make package installation and maintenance easier and safer.
 For example, unlike the existing system, where it’s on you to resolve all version-related conflicts of dependencies for a software being installed, Snaps allow developers to put in everything their software depends on in the package itself, effectively making them self-contained and independent of the system on which they are being installed.

 Before jumping to the standard Snap commands, you first need to install the snappy command line tools on your system, if they haven’t been already, by following this command: